 In 2016, I arrived in Leeds to study my Masters in Public Health at the University of Leeds.
 When I arrived it wasn’t a massive culture shock as I had travelled previously to the United States of America, Australia and I have been to other countries through my voluntary work and my work with the UN.
 Like my Dad, I found the weather was a shock to the system and the education system was different to what I was used to.

-I stayed in Leeds for six months after my Masters before I moved here to Huddersfield and then I got married.
+I stayed in Leeds for six months after my Masters before I moved here to Huddersfield.
 I was volunteering with Locala for two months before I got my first job with Kirklees Council.

 The theme of this year’s International Migrants Day is social cohesion which is appropriate as I’m now working as a Cohesion Officer.
 My job is amazing, it’s really interesting – I have a mixture of British Culture but I also have my own culture from growing up in Yemen and I think it’s a good balance to have when speaking to people out in Communities.
 I want to stay in Huddersfield for many years, I think there is potential about Kirklees as I would love to stay and be part of the growth of Kirklees.
 It’s an exciting period and I want to help push Kirklees to be the best.